isomerpages/moe-victoriajc/_culture-of-excellence/Achievements/Class of 2024.md

 <p>Our Victorians from the Class of 2024 have completed the Singapore-Cambridge
 GCE A-Level Examination, and we are proud to celebrate their outstanding achievements.</p>
-<p>Congratulations, Class of 2024!
-Your hard work and perseverance have produced
+<p>Congratulations Class of 2024, we are immensely proud of you!
+Your hard
-stellar outcomes, and you have set new benchmarks.</p>
+work and perseverance have produced stellar outcomes, and you have set new benchmarks.</p>
 <p>A heartfelt thank you to our teachers, parents, and partners for your
 unwavering support in guiding and uplifting our students.
 Nil Sine Labore!</p>
 <p><strong>[INSERT BIG GROUP PHOTO OF FEATURED STUDENTS]</strong>